Criminal Justice

 Program Details

-Graduates of the criminal justice program are well-positioned for careers within law enforcement, courts, and corrections and within the larger public and nonprofit sectors.
-Upon completing this degree, you will be prepared to think critically in an increasingly complex and politicized society.
+The Criminal Justice Studies program graduates are well-positioned for careers within law enforcement, courts, corrections, and the larger public and nonprofit sectors.
+Completing this degree will prepare you to think critically in an increasingly complex and politicized society.

 This College of Social and Behavioral Sciences major requires a minor (or double major).